triadtitans/seminar_rigid_body_methods/_sources/symplecticness.md

 # Symplecticness
 In this chapter we focus on the important property of symplecticness of maps.
-At first a general definition of symplecticness of smooth maps is given, followed by a geometric interpretation and a description of its importance to mechanical systems.
+At first a general definition of symplecticness of smooth maps is given, its importance to mechanical systems and a geometric interpretation and.

-## Symplecticness of smooth mappings
+## Symplecticnes of smooth mappings
+Symplecticness is defined by so called two-forms on \mathbb{R}^{2d}, which is a skew-smmetric, bilinear form.
+Such a form can be described by a Matrix $J$ and gives the following definition.

-Symplecticness deals with bilinear, skew-symmetric maps acting on vectorspaces A linear map $L: \mathbb{R}^{2d} \rightarrow \mathbb{R}^{2d}$ is called symplectic with regard to the structure matrix $J$ if
+A linear map $L: \mathbb{R}^{2d} \rightarrow \mathbb{R}^{2d}$ is called symplectic with regard to the structure matrix $J$ if

 $$